evanx/redex/README.md

 ## Road map

-We intend to implement processors to demonstate the following use-cases.
+We intend to implement processors to demonstrate various use-cases.

 July 2015 - PoC:
 - basic processors for HTTP and Redis queues